 According to a state report, unintentional drug overdose deaths increased in Ohio by 642 percent from 2000 to 2015.
 The state saw more opioid overdose deaths in 2014 than any other state in the nation, and unintentional overdose has been the leading cause of death in Ohio every year since 2007.
 The problem is so widespread that law enforcement officers today increasingly carry a medication to reverse the effects of opioids and prevent an overdose.
-The epidemic is real and is affecting more and more Ohioans every day.
+The epidemic is real and is affecting more Ohioans every day.
 Injured workers, especially, should recognize and understand the risks of opioid dependence.

 What Are Opioids?

-To understand the opioid epidemic, it is important to understand this class of drug.
+To understand the opioid epidemic, understand this class of drug.
 Opioids are drugs that act on nerve receptors in the brain and body.
 They are commonly used to relieve pain after an illness or injury.
 While safe to use for short periods of time, opioids are especially dangerous because the body can quickly build a tolerance to the drug, requiring an increasing amount of the drug to achieve the pain relieving or euphoric effect.
 The class of drugs known as opioids includes oxycodone, codeine, hydrocodone, morphine, fentanyl, and meperidine.

 Opioid Addiction and Accidental Overdose in Ohio

-The story of opioid addiction is strikingly similar and scary for people all across the state and country.
+The story of opioid addiction is strikingly similar and scary for people across the state and country.
 After an injury, a person is prescribed an opioid by a doctor to relieve pain.
 The injured person uses the prescription and the subsequent refills.
 When the prescription runs out, however, the dependence may already have taken hold.
 Users need the drug or withdrawal may begin.
 The symptoms can be severe, including vomiting, diarrhea, abdominal cramping, muscle aches, and more.
 To alleviate these symptoms, people often resort to buying street drugs, and an addiction begins.
 As the addiction grows, however, it becomes increasingly difficult to afford pills, and too often, those addicted turn to other drugs, most commonly heroin or illegally produced fentanyl.
 Heroin is nearly identical in chemical composition to oxycodone, and both heroin and illegal fentanyl can be obtained for a much lower price.

 Injured Workers and the Risk of Opioid Addiction